 Highway maintenance and improvements

 - essential road maintenance including pothole repairs and drainage cleansing

 - essential planned works including resurfacing, micro surfacing and surface dressing which need to be completed during the drier months

 - critical junction improvements which will increase capacity when the pandemic is over

 Any works that do not meet these criteria, or that cannot be completed in a way that maintains social distancing, have been suspended until further notice to protect our workforce and ensure resources are available to maintain priority services.

 All sites are being regularly checked to ensure that they are operating in accordance with Public Health England guidance.
 If it becomes apparent that a specific site or type of work cannot safely continue, the site will be made safe and the works will be suspended.

-Walsall Council maintains 842km of roads and associated infrastructure including footways, drains, bridges, signs, lines and safety barriers.
+We maintain 842km of roads and associated infrastructure including footways, drains, bridges, signs, lines and safety barriers.
 Highways England is responsible for the borough’s motorways and trunk roads including the M6 and A5.

-The Council is committed to the effective management of the highway network not only now but for future generations.
+We are committed to the effective management of the highway network not only now but for future generations.
 We carry out inspections, maintenance, repairs, renewals and improvements to maintain highway safety and facilitate reliable journeys.
 However, we have to work within the limitations of our budgets and therefore highway safety is always our first priority.

-The Council’s Highway Asset Management Policy, Highway Asset Management Strategy, and Maintenance Management Plan provide an integrated framework through which we deliver highways maintenance across the Borough.
+Our Highway Asset Management Policy, Highway Asset Management Strategy, and Maintenance Management Plan provide an integrated framework through which we deliver highways maintenance across the Borough.
 We aim to optimise resources, manage risk and ensure that we invest our budgets wisely now and for the future.